 1 t paprika

-After you grate the cabbage, sprinkle with 1 teaspoon sea salt and let stand 10 minutes.
-Squeeze out any liquid and put in your skillet with the melted butter and sugar.
+After you grate the cabbage, sprinkle it with 1 teaspoon sea salt and let itstand 10 minutes to weep.
+Squeeze out any liquid and put the cabbage in your skillet with the melted butter and sugar.
 Cook over low heat until it starts to brown.